 Judge says US must defend or delay TikTok app store ban by Friday

-A U.S. judge said Thursday the Trump administration must either delay a ban on U.S. app stores offering TikTok for download or file legal papers defending the decision by Friday.

-WASHINGTON: A U.S. judge said Thursday the Trump administration must either delay a ban on U.S. app stores offering TikTok for download or file legal papers defending the decision by Friday.
+WASHINGTON: A US judge said on Thursday (Sep 24) the Trump administration must either delay a ban on US app stores offering TikTok for download or file legal papers defending the decision by Friday (Sep 24).

-The U.S. Commerce Department order banning Apple Inc and Alphabet Inc's Google app stores from offering the short video sharing app for new downloads is set to take effect late Sunday.
-U.S. District Judge Carl Nichols said the government must file a response to a request by TikTok for a preliminary injunction or delay the order by 2:30 p.m.
-EDT Friday.
+The US Commerce Department order banning Apple Inc and Alphabet Inc's Google app stores from offering the short video sharing app for new downloads is set to take effect late Sunday.
+US District Judge Carl Nichols said the government must file a response to a request by TikTok for a preliminary injunction or delay the order by 2.30pm on Friday.

 A federal judge in San Francisco on Saturday issued a preliminary injunction blocking a similar Commerce Department order from taking effect on Sunday on Tencent Holdings’ WeChat app.